 The Northern White Rhino

 The northern white rhino is a subspecies of white rhino, which used to range over parts of Uganda, Chad, Sudan, the Central African Republic, and the Democratic Republic of the Congo.
-Years of widespread poaching and civil war in their home range devastated the populations, now extinct in the wild.
-By the time expert trackers determined that they were extinct in the wild, only a handful of zoo animals remained, none capable of breeding.
+Years of widespread poaching and civil war in their home range devastated the populations.
+By the time expert trackers determined that they were extinct in the wild in 2009, only a handful of zoo animals remained, none capable of breeding.
 In 2018, the death of Sudan, the last male Northern White Rhino, a member of a functionally-extinct subspecies of White Rhino, left only two females: his daughter and his granddaughter.

 To try to preserve the species, genetic material was collected from Sudan before he was euthanised for yet-unproven costly and complicated procedures using advanced reproductive technologies including stem cell technology, artificial insemination and IVF with eggs from southern white rhino females in European zoos, so that his death will not signal the end of the species.

 The northern white rhino females cannot mate with a black rhino, but could mate with a southern white rhino, which are not endangered though a different subspecies from genetically.
 The offspring would not be 100% northern white rhino, but experts believe it would be better than nothing.
 Ol Pejeta Conservancy is together with Dvůr Králové Zoo trying to raise USD 9 million towards this with a GoFundMe campaign called ‘Make a Rhino’.